Planning & Design

 It is important to remember that decisions regarding sustainability cannot be made in a vacuum.
 In addition to environmental impacts, planners must consider social and economic impacts of all decisions and projects to be truly sustainable.

-Suni Dillard, AIA, LEED AP BD+C is a Senior Associate and Sustainability Leader at HMFH Architects, a 50-person architecture firm in Cambridge, Massachusetts, focused on educational facilities.
-Suni works on a range of K-12 education projects, that incorporate environmentally responsible design principles.
+Suni Dillard, AIA, LEED AP BD+C is a Senior Associate and Sustainability Leader at HMFH Architects, a 50-person architecture firm in Cambridge, MA, focused on educational facilities.
+From new urban schools to multi-building campuses, Suni works on a range of K-12 education projects, implementing environmentally responsible design principles throughout.
 She can be reached at [email protected].